 Also, if you would be interested in supporting this project, click on the widget above and visit my campaign page.
 Help spread the word.
 Tell your friends.
 We can make history together!

 Winter is coming and bringing with it the many holidays around the world.
 What better time then to have a great sale?
 This gives you great deals on many products in the ArtFX Content Shop, including Final Independent Animation Training for over 30% off!
-If you missed the opportunity to get this amazing course, featuring 30 hours of video training to give you everything you need to get your projects off the ground, now is the chance to get it.
+If you want to learn how to draw anime movies, and you missed the opportunity to get this amazing course, featuring 30 hours of video training to give you everything you need to get your projects off the ground, now is the chance to get it.
 Act fast, as this offer will not be available for long!

 You can check my interview, and my thoughts on independent animation and the industry today, by clicking here.